 Blank canvas for you to flex your creative muscles.
 Usually get to choose your kitchen, bathroom and flooring options

 Usually advised to wait 12 months before decorating to allow house to settle – so may feel a little soulless until then.
-Garden turn and fencing not usually included in price
+Garden turf and fencing not usually included in price

 Heating and upkeep